What are the best side hustles for introverts?

 And second, I host a weekly interview show—I let the other person do most of the talking!

-(Of course to be fair, that’s an overnight success 6 years in the making.)
+(Of course to be fair, that’s an overnight success almost 9 years in the making.)

 Online education is poised to become a $325 billion industry by 2025.

-I’ve created a few online courses over the years, including my most recent attempt, The Side Hustle Quick Start Challenge.
+I’ve created a few online courses over the years, including Start My Side Hustle.

 I like this model because you can help many people with the same material (as opposed to one-on-one coaching, for example).
 The course is an asset you create once and can sell over and over again, as long as it remains relevant.